 Pet Deposits: These vary depending on owner and property.
 Our average pet policy is no more than 2 pets with deposit of $500 each along with a $25 pet rent total per month..
 Pet deposits are half refundable upon move out if lease was fulfilled and there was no damage.
 We never allow pitt bulls, rottweilers or other aggressive breed dogs due to insurance issues.

 Move Out Procedures and Deposit Refunds

 We require all notices to vacate be in writing and sent through regular mail or emailed to us.
 You need to follow up to be sure we received it or in case of an email, that we replied to you.
 Your other choice is to send via certified mail.
 The notice must show the property address, date you plan on moving and your signature.

-If you are currently on a month-to-month tenancy, you need to give at least a 30-day notice and pay rent up to that 30 day period.
+If you are currently on a month-to-month tenancy, you need to give at least a 30 or 60 day notice depending on what your lease states and pay rent up to that 30 or 60 day period.
 If you are currently in a lease and your lease is coming up in 30 days, you still are required to give a written notice to vacate as stated above.
 You cannot just move out when your lease is up with no notice and expect a security deposit to be refunded.

 If you are needing to break your lease and it is not due to the military transfer or domestic violence clauses that is outlined in your lease, you need to do the following:

 If your landlord is in agreement, we can do the following to try and get your property re-leased and to minimize what you owe.